-- Account Name – Give this account a unique identifying name, i.e. “Amazon Account”
+- Name– Give this account a unique identifying name, i.e. “Amazon Account”

-- Starting Balance – This should be 0.00.
+- Start Balance– This should be 0.00.
 If this account has transactions associated to it you will either have to input all these transactions using the importer, manually by adding transactions (bank transactions, invoice payments, purchase payments) or by using the opening balance journal.

 Record your sales as usual but when you mark them as paid, within the Payment Details section select the newly created Amazon bank account instead of your Current Account.
 This will result in a balance building up on your Amazon bank account.

-When Amazon transfer you money, click Bank > Transfer money between accounts.
+When Amazon transfer you money, click Bank > Transfer money.
 Enter a transfer from the Amazon account to your current account and the amount you received.

-To record your amazon fees and charges, go to Bank > View/Add Transactions next to the Amazon bank account.
+To record your Amazon fees and charges, go to Bank > View/Add next to the Amazon bank account.
 Add a transaction showing money going out for the amount you were charged by Amazon for their fees and commission.

 It’s totally up to you whether or not you separate commission and fees into two separate bank transactions.
 If you do then it’ll take a little longer to enter but it will give you better reporting information if and when you want to analyse your outgoings.

 If you’ve not already done so, you may want to create a new Transaction Type called Amazon Fees.
-To do that, go to Bank > Transaction Types > Add a new transaction type.
+To do that, go to Bank > Bank Codes > Add a new bank code.

 Lost?
 Our old Knowledge Base can be found here